Zandwhich/CryptoCurrencyPrices/README.md

 # CryptoCurrencyPrices
-A simple application that displays the prices of various crypto currencies from various sources.
+An app that displays the various prices of cryptocurrencies from multiple sources in one place.